Fidelity Through Focus

 This is true even though our belief in the “communion of saints” tells us that after death we are still involved on earth.

 St. Dominic said to his brothers: “I shall be more useful to you after my death and help you more effectively than during my life.”
 Thérèse of Lisieux said, “I want to spend my heaven doing good on earth.”
-Nevertheless, as “faithful stewards” we want to spend our time on earth doing good that lasts in heaven.3
+Nevertheless, as “faithful stewards” we focus spending our time on earth doing good that lasts in heaven.

-Do you understand time as a lens through which to focus on eternity?
-Does that diminish or enhance its value?
+Insight: Do you understand time as a lens through which to focus on eternity?
+Does that diminish its value or enhance it?

-Don’t be uptight about time or loose in your management of it.
+Initiative: Don’t be either uptight about time or loose in your management of it.